dickinson-comp378-jm/web/hw/final-proj.md

     as possible with the instructor.
   - The expectation for total amount and quality of work will be higher for a team of two compared to individuals working alone.
+* Optionally, you might consider using one or more advanced techniques in your project.
+These may include: transactions, prepared statements, stored procedures, or triggers.
+Additional reading of the textbook and/or MySQL documentation may be required for this.

 If you have a particular interest in pursuing a project that does not meet the above requirements, feel free to discuss it with the